-In 2022, nine students from eight different countries completed the coursework of the MILE programme (MILE 22) and another six students from as many countries started the programme (MILE 23).
+In 2022, nine students from eight different countries completed the coursework of the MILE programme (MILE 22).
+Six students from six countries started the programme (MILE 23).

 The tuition fee for the MILE programme is 18.000 Swiss francs.

 For more information on the MILE programme, please see wti.org/education/master/mile/